Lumberj3ck/lumberj3ck-site/content/posts/how-to-host-many-static-website-under-one-s3-bucket/index.md

 If you are following guide change the hardcoded s3 bucket name in your lambda.
 When you created your function which modifies request, we are almost done and ready to deploy function.

-Now go to lambda actions tab
+Now go to lambda actions tab and press {{< emphasize >}}Deploy to Lambda@Edge{{< /emphasize >}}

 {{< figure src="lambda-actions.png" style="min-width: 250px; max-width:800px; margin:0;" width="100%" alt="lambda actions">}}

+Choose your cloudfront distribution and don't forget to set correct cloudfront event when lambda is going to be triggered.

+{{< figure src="deploy-to-lambda-edge.png" style="min-width: 250px; max-width:800px; margin:0;" width="100%" alt="deploy-to-lambda-edge">}}

+After deploying code, everything must be working and our two different domains must be forwarded to the correct folder.